 Like this: “Would you mind lending me your car for the weekend?” or: “I was wondering if you could possibly lend me your car for the weekend?”
-These phrases are polite and not too direct.
+These phrases are polite and not at all direct.

 Requests are normally in a question form and usually start with ‘Could you…?’
 ‘Can you’ or ‘Would you…?’

 Could you do me a small favour, please?